-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains connection.

+Water, plumbing, bathroom Accessible parts of the system were visually inspected without fittings removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.
 Mains water.
-The plumbing, where seen, comprised mainly of copper and other modern materials.

-Bathroom - white three piece suite with separate shower enclosure (electric shower).

-En-suite - toilet and wash basin.
+The visible plumbing comprised mainly of copper and PVC.
+Shower Room - white fitted toilet, wash hand basin and shower enclosure.
+En-suite - white fitted 'saniflo' toilet, wash hand basin and shower enclosure.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is a system of gas-fired central heating.
-The boiler is floor mounted and located within the eaves.
-Heat is provided to the main apartments via radiators.
+There is a gas-fired central heating and hot water system.
+The boiler is wall mounted within the pantry, with heat distributed to the main apartments via radiators.
+Domestic hot water is provided via the heating system.